 - You need to have at least the basic HTML knowledge to code fairly professional signatures.

-- In replies, the signature will always come to the very end of the conversation thread.
+- In replies, the signature will always appear at the very end of the conversation thread.

 Method 3 – CodeTwo Email Signatures for Office 365

-In this method, you need CodeTwo Email Signatures for Office 365 – a third party server-based signature manager for Office 365.
+In this method, you need CodeTwo Email Signatures for Office 365 – a third party signature manager for Office 365, which allows you to control email signatures on the server’s or client’s side.
 To set up automatic signatures for shared mailboxes and user mailboxes, follow the steps below:

 Note: To go with this method, you need a valid subscription of CodeTwo Email Signatures for Office 365.
 If this solution is new to you, you can sign up for a free 14-trial here.

-- In the Manage Signatures App, add a new rule and name it.
+- Add a new server-side rule and name it.

-- In the Senders tab, select the shared mailbox address.
-Use the Add… button.
+- In the Senders step, use the Add button, click Selected senders and select the shared mailbox address.

-- Optionally, you can also set up specific keywords that will trigger or suppress this rule.
+- Optionally, you can use the Recipients step if you want to add the signature to emails sent to selected recipients only, as shown on the screen below.
+You can also go to the Keywords step to set up specific keywords that will trigger or suppress this rule.

 - Repeat the procedure to set up the signature for a user mailbox.